logiqai/docs/irondb/tools/grafana-data-source.md

 ### IRONdb Type[​](https://docs.circonus.com/irondb/tools/irondb-grafana#irondb-type) <a href="#irondb-type" id="irondb-type"></a>

 * Standalone: An IRONdb cluster accessible directly, requires entry of Account ID.
-* Hosted: An IRONdb instance hosted by Apica, requires entry of API token.
+* Hosted: An IRONdb instance hosted by Circonus, requires entry of API token.
 * Depending on which of the above configurations you've chosen, you will either be presented with Account ID or API Token configuration options detailed below.

 ### Account ID[​](https://docs.circonus.com/irondb/tools/irondb-grafana#account-id) <a href="#account-id" id="account-id"></a>